 The Application Process: Step by Step

-- Due Diligence Fees: Pay the government's due diligence fees — USD 7,500 for the main applicant, USD 7,500 per dependent aged 18 and over, USD 2,000 for dependents aged 12–17, and no fee for children under 12.
+- Due diligence fees: Pay the government due diligence fees — USD 7,500 for the main applicant, USD 7,500 per dependant aged 18 or over, USD 2,000 for dependants aged 12–17, and no fee for children under 12.

-- Application Submission: Your authorised agent submits the complete application package to the CIU on your behalf.
+- Application submission: Your authorised agent submits the complete application package to the CIU on your behalf.

-- Citizenship and Passport Issuance: Following confirmation of the investment, the Certificate of Registration and passport are issued.
+- Citizenship and passport issuance: Following confirmation of the investment, the certificate of registration and passport are issued.

 Timeline: How Long Does the Process Take?

-The CIU offers a priority processing option that can reduce the timeline to approximately 45 days.
+The CIU offers a Priority Processing option that can reduce the timeline to approximately 45 days.
 This accelerated service carries an additional government fee of USD 50,000 per application.

 Benefits of Antigua and Barbuda Citizenship

-- No physical residency requirement beyond the five-day rule: Applicants are not required to relocate to Antigua and Barbuda.
+- No physical residency obligation beyond the five-day rule: Applicants do not need to relocate to Antigua and Barbuda.

 - Dual citizenship permitted: Antigua and Barbuda fully recognises dual nationality.

-Including Family Members: Documents for Dependents
+Including Family Members: Documents for Dependants

 - Certified copy of valid passport

-- Two recent passport-sized photographs
+- Two recent passport photographs

 - Proof of student status or enrolment letter (for adult children in full-time education)